 A Welcoming Aroma

+Nothing says ‘comfortable and welcoming home’ like a fresh, clean, aroma when you walk in.
 When we keep our windows closed all the time, the air inside becomes stale.
 Truthfully, commercial air fresheners don’t really help matters.
 The best way to keep your home smelling fresh is to keep it clean, and open the windows at least three times a week, if not once a day.
-Spring and fall weather makes it easy to do this.
+Spring and fall weather make it easy to do this.

 In the heat of the summer, open them early in the morning while the air is still cool.
 In winter, do it in the middle of the day or mid-afternoon, once the sun has had a chance to warm things up.
 It doesn’t have to be for a long period of time.
 A few minutes each time helps move stale air out and fresh air in.
 Make sure to open windows on different ends and/or levels of the house to create cross ventilation.

 Also, learn to create your own potpourri using either a dried mixture that has been placed around the house in bowls, or add a simmering pot on the back burner of the stove.